 The Roscón de Reyes (3 Kings Cake)

-Most of the time, though, the roscón also has a not-so-lucky item hidden inside, often a dried bean.
+Most of the time, though, the roscón also has a not-so-lucky item hidden inside.
+The “unlucky” treasure is usually a dried bean.
 If you end up with the bean in your piece, you are supposed to pay for the cake.

 I decided that one year to make my own roscón.
 Unfortunately, it didn’t turn out exactly as I wanted so I never shared it on the blog.
 I added too much flour and had a problem with my oven.
 The circuit breaker of my oven switched off when I was baking it, and I didn’t realize it until my roscón had been sitting in a turned-off oven for quite awhile.
 My roscón ended up having a drier crust than it should have, and wasn’t as light and airy as I would have liked.
 At least the flavor was good, and my son loved it!